 There are many cloud service providers out there in the market like Microsoft Azure, AWS and others that can customize their cloud offerings as healthcare organizations grow over time.
 The organization can switch their cloud plans like multi-cloud or hybrid cloud, using 5g bandwidth based on the changing business needs.

-All in all, on one hand, the healthcare team works to comply with HIPAA, and on the another hand, cloud computing solutions manage stringent user permissions and offer deep visibility into day-to-day operations.
+All in all, on one hand, the healthcare team works to comply with HIPAA, and on the another hand, Cloud adoption in healthcare industry facilitate hospitals to manage stringent user permissions and offer deep visibility into day-to-day operations.